optimizely/react-sdk/README.md

 - `user: User` The current user associated with this client instance
 - `setUser(userInfo: User | Promise<User>): void` Call this to update the current user
 - `onUserUpdate(handler: (userInfo: User) => void): () => void` Subscribe a callback to be called when this instance's current user changes.
 Returns a function that will unsubscribe the callback.
+- `decide(key: string, options?: optimizely.OptimizelyDecideOption[], overrideUserId?: string, overrideAttributes?: optimizely.UserAttributes): OptimizelyDecision` Returns a decision result for a flag key for a user.
+The decision result is returned in an OptimizelyDecision object, and contains all data required to deliver the flag rule.
+- `decideAll(options?: optimizely.OptimizelyDecideOption[], overrideUserId?: string, overrideAttributes?: optimizely.UserAttributes): { [key: string]: OptimizelyDecision }` Returns decisions for all active (unarchived) flags for a user.
+- `decideForKeys(keys: string[], options?: optimizely.OptimizelyDecideOption[], overrideUserId?: string, overrideAttributes?: optimizely.UserAttributes): { [key: string]: OptimizelyDecision }` Returns an object of decision results mapped by flag keys.
 - `activate(experimentKey: string, overrideUserId?: string, overrideAttributes?: UserAttributes): string | null` Activate an experiment, and return the variation for the given user.
 - `getVariation(experimentKey: string, overrideUserId?: string, overrideAttributes?: UserAttributes): string | null` Return the variation for the given experiment and user.
 - `getFeatureVariables(featureKey: string, overrideUserId?: string, overrideAttributes?: UserAttributes): VariableValuesObject`: Decide and return variable values for the given feature and user <br /> <b>Warning:</b> Deprecated since 2.1.0 <br /> `getAllFeatureVariables` is added in JavaScript SDK which is similarly returning all the feature variables, but it sends only single notification of type `all-feature-variables` instead of sending for each variable.
 As `getFeatureVariables` was added when this functionality wasn't provided by `JavaScript SDK`, so there is no need of it now and it would be removed in next major release